09pawel0898/S.Prata-CppPrimerPlusSolutions/README.md

-Solutions to exercises of book C++ Programming School written by Stephen Prata.
+Solutions to exercises of book C++ Primer Plus VI edition written by Stephen Prata.
 Only those that i considered instructive.